By Christopher Chung, M.D.

 Body contouring, or body sculpting, is a surgical concept that includes procedures that enhance the draping of skin and tissue after weight loss.

 These procedures include panniculectomy (removal of excess abdominal skin), abdominoplasty (tightening of abdominal muscles, removal of skin and fat), liposuction, and body lifts.

 Excess skin removal is a common desire for many people.
 Often, liposuction alone does not offer this.

 For those who require an additional amount of fat removal, an added post-TriSculpt procedural step is often needed where the remaining loose and slightly sagging lower abdominal skin is removed.

-Sono Bello’s AbEX procedure, when coupled with micro-laser liposuction, is the ideal solution as it includes both the TriSculpt micro-laser lipo fat removal AND post-procedure excess skin removal — providing a beautiful, tighter, toned, and sculpted result.
+Sono Bello’s AbEX procedure, when coupled with micro-laser liposuction, is the ideal solution to provide a beautiful, tighter, toned, and sculpted result.